FAU Mentoring Programs

 English Department Instructor and Graduate Advisor

-Mentor: An executive leader within Florida Atlantic University who engages with a Red Jacket student to deepen leadership skills and aid their success, both professionally and personally.
+Mentor: An executive leader within Florida Atlantic University who engages with an Elite Owl Ambassador to deepen leadership skills and aid their success, both professionally and personally.

 Weppner Center for LEAD and Service-Learning